Brown Wooden Bead Brooch by Miriam Haskell

 4" x 3" (width is approximate); top flower is 1 3/4" in diameter

-This whimsical brooch of dark brown wood beads shaped like coffee beans is typical of the style of pieces produced and materials used by Miriam Haskell during World War II.
-At the top is a cluster of beads in the shape of a flower with small round beads with gilt metal caps at the center.
-From there, clusters of of coffee-bean-shaped beads dangle from gilt metal links attached to three silk cords.
-This piece, which closes with a roll-over safety clasp, is in remarkable condition.
-This fun brooch definitely has a presence!
+This wood bead brooch is typical of the type of whimsical pieces designed by Frank Hess for Miriam Haskell during World War II.
+At the top, the coffee-bean-shaped beads form flower petals that surround small round beads with gilt-metal caps.
+They are all hand-sewn onto a pierced, flat metal foundation.
+From there, a riot of beads dangle from gilt-metal links attached to three braided-silk cords.
+This brooch, which closes with a roll-over safety clasp, is in remarkable condition and fun to wear!